AndBicScadMedia/ciliora-tertia-shell/README.md

 ---

+####Contributing

+In case you want to contribute code, __don't edit the css file!__ Instead, edit the relevant sass files(s) and compile to css.

+This is a very opinionated project, so try to avoid suggesting visual changes. :grinning:

+---

 ####Development

 This theme is written using the css preprocessor [sass](http://sass-lang.com/).

-In case you want to contribute code or report a bug, please report against the relevant sass file and **_not_** the css file!

-You should use the provided `gulpfile.js` for improved workflow!
+You should use the provided `gulpfile.js` for improved workflow.

 ---